-Businesses and other institutions collect and generate vast amounts of data about the individuals with whom they come into contact, including users, customers and employees.
+Businesses and other institutions collect and generate vast amounts of data about the individuals with whom they come into contact.
 Many organisations hold records relating to millions of individuals.
 Some of this data is highly confidential; and the theft or unauthorised disclosure of even non-confidential this data can cause real damage.
 Security incidents involving personal data are reported in the media every day.

 One response of European law to these issues is to be found in Articles 34 and 35 of the General Data Protection Regulation (GDPR), which are concerned with the question of when a personal data breach must be reported.
 They set out in considerable detail the circumstances in which reports should be made to: